 - 1 tsp pure vanilla extract

 - Adjust the oven rack to the middle position and preheat the oven to 350°F. Grease or coat with nonstick spray a 9×5-inch loaf pan.

 - Use a handheld mixer fitted with beater blades, beat the butter and brown sugar together on high speed until smooth, light and creamy.
 Then on medium speed, add the eggs.
-Beat in the yogurt, mashed bananas, and vanilla extract on medium speed until combined and smooth.
+Beat in the yogurt, mashed bananas, honey and vanilla extract on medium speed until combined and smooth.
 With the mixer running on low speed or spatula, slowly mix the dry ingredients into the wet ingredients until no flour pockets remain.
 Do not overmix.
 Fold in the nuts, if using.